evahteri/Path-Finder/documentation/test_specification.md

 ## Automatic testing

 Testing is done with pytest and currently tests if Dijkstra and IDA* finds fastest route through the map.
 First, Dijkstra is tested with manually counted shortest paths, with different inputs.
 Now we can be sure that Dijkstra always finds the correct route.
 IDA* is tested with the help of Dijkstra; every output has to match Dijkstra's output to make sure the route is correct.

+Heap is tested with push and pop calls and then the heap's length is measured to make sure they work.

+Input checker is tested with multiple different inputs and map size function is tested once.

+Automated tests cover 98% of the program's core functionality.

 ```bash
 poetry run invoke test